Purpose In Business: Meaningful Action Or Empty Words?

 1. Dumping the most profitable product line

-In the nineties Patagonia looked critically into their own supply chain in order to reduce the environmental harm their products were causing.
+In the nineties, Patagonia looked critically into their own supply chain to reduce the environmental harm their products were causing.
 This was kick-started in 1994 when organic agriculture activist Will Allen took some people from Patagonia on a tour of cotton farms in California.
-He showed them first-hand that the growing of conventional cotton involved heavy use of chemicals that poison soil, air and groundwater.
+He showed them first-hand that the growing of conventional cotton involved heavy use of chemicals that poison soil, air, and groundwater.
 Ultimately, this led Patagonia to replace its use of conventional cotton with 100% organic cotton.

-Problem was that, at the time, clothing made from conventional cotton was responsible for 20% of the Patagonia’s total business.
+The problem was that, at the time, clothing made from conventional cotton was responsible for 20% of Patagonia’s total business.
 The alternative, organically grown cotton, was only a very small part of the cotton that was grown around the world.
 Patagonia needed to develop their materials from scratch.
-Sales of about $20 million were at stake, but still they continued with their decision.
+Sales of about $20 million were at stake, but still, they continued with their decision.

 They got everyone in the company on board by explaining their decision in a very transparent manner as one employee explains: “The company arranged bus tours to cotton fields so we saw for ourselves the harm conventional cotton and its pesticides were causing to the environment.
 This was part of our organic cotton program where we also saw the benefits of organic farming.
 Hundreds of us went on the tour and many of us have since shifted to buying organic food and clothing.”